cursorweb/clox-lang/README.md

 The second byte is the index of the valueArray where the constant is stored.

 `vm.h`
-The VM contains a reference to a chunk (why not own it?), as well as the `ip` (instruction pointer) which indicates which instruction it's currently executing.
+The VM contains a reference to a chunk (so it doesn't copy after compilation), as well as the `ip` (instruction pointer) which indicates which instruction it's currently executing.